← Claude Code Hub

 Claude Code has a feature called auto memory: while you work, Claude writes notes about your project to a local directory and reads them at the start of every new session.
 It's not native model memory — it's a file-based system that automatically injects context.

 The effect is surprisingly useful: Claude "remembers" your project's specific build commands, debugging patterns it discovered, architecture decisions you explained to it — from last week or three weeks ago.
+And with Auto Dream, that memory gets consolidated and cleaned up automatically between sessions.

 TL;DR The ~/.claude/projects/<project>/memory/ folder is Claude's persistent brain.
 Every session, it reads the first 200 lines of MEMORY.md.
 What it writes today, it knows next time.